Honeymoon Special

 This country is a global leader in sustainable travel, with a low-impact, high-value tourism model that prioritizes conservation and community benefit.
 Botswana’s diverse landscapes support a wide range of wildlife and safari styles.
 From the Okavango Delta’s seasonal waterways to the elephant-dense Chobe National Park and the predator-rich Linyanti Reserve, each region offers something unique.

 Botswana is a rare safari destination that offers a unique experience year-round.
 In the wetter months, the Okavango Delta comes alive with birdlife and water-based safaris through its flooded channels.
-As the dry season takes hold, animals gather around shrinking waterholes, making wildlife sightings more intense and frequent.
+As the drier months take hold, animals gather around shrinking waterholes, making wildlife sightings more intense and frequent.

 All in all, your first Botswana safari is bound to be bespoke, rooted in sustainability, and guided by expert professionals.